wso2/docs-is/en/docs/references/concepts/authorization/refresh-token-grant.md

 ## How does it work?

-In the initial steps a refresh token has to be obtained before using it.
+In the initial steps, a refresh token has to be obtained before using it.
 This can be done using a grant type such as the authorization code or password grant type.
 Using the obtained refresh token, a new access token can be obtained along with a renewed refresh token without having to go through any other additional steps.